jociet101/playmate-capstone/README.md

 ### App Evaluation
 - **Category:** Sports social networking
 - **Mobile:** Playmate will be developed for iOS.
-- **Story:** Sports players are able to connect with others and meet up to socialize and play the sport they love.
+- **Story:** Sports players are able to connect with others on the app and then meet up in real life to socialize and play the sport they love.
 - **Market:** People who play any type of sport or would like to get into sports can benefit from Playmate.
 - **Habit:** Playmate will be used when users wish to schedule a session to play a certain sport.
 Depending on how often a user wants to play, this app may be used on any type of basis, from daily to monthly.
-- **Scope:** To start off, Playmate will focus on the creating and joining sports sessions feature as well as personalized user profiles.
-Expansion may include messaging and a feed to view friends' activity.
+- **Scope:** Playmate's focus is on creating sports sessions and filtering sessions to find suitable ones to join.
+Playmate also supports personalized user profiles, friending between users, and session invitations to and from friends.

 ## Product Spec